PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-3-Linear-Regression I---OLS.md

 </figure>

 If we add just one line of code <code class="coding">BY dataset;</code>, we get the OLS for each of the Anscombe quartet.
 There are many other options too.

+Other SAS/STAT procedures that perform at least one type of regression analysis are the CATMOD, GENMOD, GLM, LOGISTIC, MIXED, NLIN, ORTHOREG, PROBIT, RSREG, and TRANSREG procedures.
+SAS/ETS procedures are specialized for applications in time series or simultaneous systems.

 ### Less perfect case
 We will apply the same algorithm to the second subset of the Anscombe quartet.
 The code is exactly the same.